-It’s reported that the IMS service has the permission to record calls.
+It’s reported that the IMS service has permission to record calls.
 So if you come across any warning that says that IMS service is accessing Phone or media, do not panic.

 The IMS Service Error

-This is the part that we will be giving the most importance in this article.
+This is the part that we will be giving the most important in this article.
 So you are getting the error popping up in your device every 30 seconds or so and your device is numb.
 Not only that, calls and multimedia services are also crashing.
 These are some basic scenarios when the IMS Service stops or throws some error.
 You’re at the right place to solve this, though.
 Read along as we slowly unveil the cause of this error and then the ways of fixing it.